miniduikboot/Impostor/docs/Running-the-server.md

 ## Multiple servers

 Follow the steps from the single server on two or more servers.
+You should only need to set this up if you have a very large server and can no longer fit everyone on one server: if this is your first time installing Impostor, use a single server.

 ### Master server